MarketPredict-BoEC/MarketPredict-RESTFul-API/README.md

 - Please refer to [MarketPredict API Video]() for visiting our demo video.
 - Please refer to [Postman documentation]() for visiting our API documentation.
 - Please refer to this [Server]() for using our API.
+- Please refer to this [Link](https://figshare.com/s/7257c70ba9e726093026) for downloading our news and market datasets whitch contains more than 2 years of data.

 This API has two major parts of MongoDB engine services and Scheduling modules.
 We avaiable the source codes of these two parts in their corresponding folders.
 Please refer to these folder for further information.